dapr/proposals/0010-R-components-healthcheck.md

 I don't think that is required specifically, as of now.
 It is more about overall health of the system.

+### What Building Blocks will be covered with this approach:
+- State
+- Pubsub
+- Bindings
+- Secrets
+- Configuration Store

 ## Open Questions
 1. Is it only for kubernetes users?
 Is it only needed for http endpoint?
 Or we should cover gRPC endpoint as well?